 *1.5 Pounds hot or sweet bulk Italian sausage

-*2 small boxes frozen chopped spinach, thawed, drained and squeezed of excess liquid
+*2 small boxes frozen chopped spinach, thawed, drained and

 *2 Tablespoons of olive oil